vruss/usbsetup/README.md

 #### Important
 When choosing what drive to install to, choose your USB and make sure you use **customized** partitioning.

-1. Make a 500 MB /boot/efi partition
+1. Make a 500 MB /boot/efi partition (FAT type)
-2. Make a 4 000 MB swap partition
+2. Make a 4 000 MB swap partition (swap type)
-3. Make a 16 000 MB /home partition
+3. Make a 16 000 MB /home partition (EXT4 type)
-4. The rest can go to the root / partition
+4. The rest can go to the root / partition (EXT4 type)

 ## Post installation
 These instructions are for customizing your setup, and adding some quality of life tools.